top of page

 THE GIRLS

-Just 17 years old when she was deported to Auschwitz with her sister, Leah, Edith survived 3 years in Auschwitz.
-Her sister did not.
+EDITH (Friedman) GROSMAN #1970 was just 17 years old when she was deported to Auschwitz with her friends.
+They survived 3 years in Auschwitz.
+Longer than any Jewish man.

 Contact